kencormican/milestoneProjectTwo/READMe.md

     - Please go to known bugs for IE related issue.

 *   Responsive Testing was completed using [Am I Responsive?](http://ami.responsivedesign.is/#)
-    - The Web Page renders well at small, medium and, large
+    - The Web Page renders well at small, medium and large window sizes.

 *   The ReadMe.md page was tested using the [Markdown Live Preview](https://markdownlivepreview.com/)